Empowered Vote · Volunteer Briefing · August 21, 2026

 Election readiness

-Finish 2026 House candidate waves (wave 3 of ~4 underway), keep seeding served communities, land Read & Rank candidate quotes, get Fallacy Finders v1.1 real clips flowing through On the Record.
+Run the city build again on the next served community, close the last 16 uncovered Washington legislators, and re-run Colorado’s legislative half once the state exposes more than the current session.
+Then: finish the 2026 House candidate waves, keep re-sourcing what the source-supports check retired, land Read & Rank candidate quotes, and get Fallacy Finders v1.1 real clips flowing through On the Record.
 Success in November looks like: any voter in a served area can look up every name on their ballot and follow the money behind it.

 Post-election